 He shall bring forth your righteousness as light, your justice as the noonday sun.

-Submit to the Lord and supplicate him; never envy him who prospers in his way nor the one successful in wicked schemes.
+Submit to the Lord and supplicate him; do not envy him who prospers in his way nor the one who transgresses the law.

 Cease from anger and forsake wrath, do not let envy lead to evil deeds.

-For evildoers shall be cut off, but those who wait on the Lord shall inherit the earth.
+For the wicked shall be cut off, but those who wait on the Lord shall inherit the earth.

-For in a little while the evildoer shall perish, you shall look for his place but not find it.
+For yet a little while and the evildoer shall be no more; you shall look for his place but not find it.

-But the meek shall inherit the earth, taking delight in the fullness of peace.
+But the meek shall inherit the earth, taking delight in the abundance of peace.

-The sinner shall sharply watch the just man, gnashing at him with his teeth.
+The sinner shall closely watch the just man, gnashing at him with his teeth.

 But the Lord shall laugh at him, foreseeing that his day will come.